 This brings us to our next point, arrive as early as possible.
 While most of the parks don’t open until almost mid-morning, you’ll be able to enter the park before the rides even open.

-This is highly advisable as it gives you enough time to find a park, memorise its location, make your way through the front gates (jumping the queue for those who have bought them online – strongly recommended), and get yourself acquainted with the park by walking around or studying the map.
+This is highly advisable as it gives you enough time to find a park, memorise its location, make your way through the front gates (jumping the queue for those who have bought them online through Gold Coast Passes), and get yourself acquainted with the park by walking around or studying the map.

 Here’s a breakdown of the opening times for each park.